Aylawoo/cider-stream-overlay/README.md

 * Fully customizable with basic web design knowledge
 * Displays current song, artist, and time elspsed/song length
 * Displays album art for currently playing song
+* Song title will scroll horizontally if it is too wide

 ## WARNING
 This is designed for Cider 2, tested on 2.4.0_1 and newer.
 Cider Classic is unsupported.